Raythonic/watiba/README.md

         default: no expiration
 Note: "args" is optional and can be omitted
 ```

+_Example of waiting on just the parent promise_:
 ```
-Example of waiting on just the parent promise: p = spawn `ls *.txt`:
+p = spawn `ls *.txt`:
     for f in promise.output.stdout:
         cmd = "tar -zcvf {}.tar.gz {}".format(f)